 Customers either contact you to buy, or the transaction takes place on the marketplace’s site.
 Delivery is usually (but not always) down to you.

 Technically, they’re not a retailer.
 They don’t buy the products from you, and then sell them on.
-They’re more like a middleman between you and the customer.
+They’re more like a host for the interaction between you and the customer.
 It keeps the selling model simple.
 That can be (but isn’t always) a good thing.

 However, it’s harder to do many of the more advanced e-Commerce techniques with marketplaces.
 You have less control over the selling experience versus using other channels.